Carburetor: Main metering circuit

-The main metering circuit usually consists of barrel/s which reduces to a narrow part where the air is at its highest speed, forming a venturi.
-Fuel is introduced into the air stream at that narrow part through small tubes leading from the main jet.
+The main metering circuit usually consists of barrel/s which reduces to a narrow part where the air is at its highest speed, forming a choke or venturi.
+Fuel is usually introduced into the air stream at that narrow part through small tubes leading from the main jet.
+The change in area is only necessary for a Venturi carburetor but in other configurations the barrel/s can be of constant area with the fuel entry anywhere along it.

-Downstream of the venturi is a throttle (usually in the form of a butterfly valve) which is used to control the amount of air entering the carburetor.
+Downstream of a choke or venturi is a throttle (usually in the form of a butterfly valve) which is used to control the amount of air entering the carburetor.
 In a car, this throttle is usually mechanically connected to the vehicle's throttle pedal, which varies engine speed.

-At lesser throttle openings, the air speed through the venturi may be insufficient to maintain the fuel flow, so then the fuel may be supplied by the carburetor's idle and off-idle circuits which will work even with a low volume of air because the narrow gap between the edge of the butterfly plate and the body gives sufficient local air speed at those jets.
+At lesser throttle openings, the air speed may be insufficient to maintain the main fuel flow, so then the fuel may be supplied by the carburetor's idle and off-idle circuits usually near the narrow gap between the edge of the butterfly plate and the body to give sufficient local air speed.

-At greater throttle openings, the speed of air passing through the venturi increases, which lowers the pressure of the air and draws more fuel into the airstream.
+At greater throttle openings, the speed of air increases, which lowers the pressure of the air and draws more fuel into the airstream.
 At the same time, the reduced manifold vacuum results in less fuel flow through the idle and off-idle circuits.